jfirma1/ComfyUI-6DOF-Camera/README.md

 ### Step 5 — Inpaint and paste back

 Feed `view_image` and `inpaint_mask` into your inpainter to fill holes and add content.
 Then connect the edited image, the original panorama, and the `sampling_map` into the ** 6DOF Inverse** node to stitch the result back into the panorama.

 ---

+## 💡 Use Cases

+### Virtual Production Previsualization

+Shoot a location with a GoPro or 360 camera, run Depth Anything on the capture, and load it into this node.
+You can now previsualize exact camera setups before the crew arrives — lens choice, height, angle, talent framing — all from your laptop.
+The character block-out gives you scale reference for talent placement.
+Export the camera position and FOV values and you have a shot list with real spatial coordinates tied to the actual location.

+### Multi-Shot Compositing from a Single Capture

+Render 5–10 different camera angles from one panorama, inpaint each one independently, then paste them all back via the inverse node.
+Each paste-back writes only its visible pixels so they don't conflict.
+One capture becomes an entire edited scene, art-directed from multiple perspectives with filled holes, added characters, and adjusted lighting all stitched back into a single coherent panorama.

+### Iterative Scene Building

+Render → inpaint → paste back → feed the result as the new source panorama → render from a different angle → inpaint again → paste back.
+Each pass fills in more of the scene.
+After 3–4 iterations you've effectively hallucinated a full 3D-consistent environment from a single photo.
+The sampling map keeps every pixel registered across passes.

+### ControlNet Character Insertion with Spatial Locking

+Render the character at a 3D position, generate with ControlNet OpenPose + depth using the `char_mask` as the inpaint region, then paste back.
+The character is now embedded in the panorama at a precise world-space location.
+Move the camera and the character stays in the correct place with correct perspective — you're placing actors in 3D, not compositing in 2D.

+### Panorama Style Transfer with Correct Perspective

+Render a full 360° of output views (e.g. 12 renders at 30° yaw increments), apply style transfer or img2img to each one, then paste them all back.
+The result is a style-transferred panorama with 3D-consistent perspective, not flat 2D warping.
+Each view is edited with proper foreshortening and depth, and the inverse node handles the spatial stitching.

+### Synthetic Multi-View Training Data

+Render the same scene from 20+ angles with depth maps and inpaint masks to produce a synthetic multi-view dataset from a single panorama.
+Feed that into a NeRF or 3D Gaussian Splatting trainer and you get a navigable 3D scene reconstruction.
+The depth discontinuity culling produces clean reprojections that make better training data than raw splatted point clouds.

+### MASt3R / Dust3r Bridge to True Geometry

+Connect a MASt3R or Dust3r reconstruction via the `glb_path` or `POINTCLOUD` input to replace estimated monocular depth with real reconstructed geometry.
+The viewer previews the mesh directly, and the point cloud input drives physically correct parallax — not depth-map approximation.
+This is the path from "2.5D trick" to actual 3D scene editing.

+---